tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/statements.md

 ### InsertIntoAsync for complex types
 **v1.6.0**

-In v1.0.0 support for inserting entities with primitive types and strings was added.
-This version adds support for `List<T>` and records, classes and structs.
-Deeply nested types and dictionaries are not yet supported.
+Support for inserting entities with primitive types and strings was introduced in version 1.0.0.
+However, the latest version expands on this by adding support for `List<T>` as well as records, classes, and structs.
+It's important to note that deeply nested types and dictionaries are not yet supported in this version (<=1.6.0).

 ```C#
 var testEvent = new EventWithList